Tessit

-Tessit is a small town and commune in the Cercle of Ansongo in the Gao Region of south-eastern Mali.
-As of 1998 the commune had a population of 6,717.
+Tessit is a small town and commune in south-eastern Mali.
+Located in Ansongo Cercle in the Gao Region of Mali, a 1998 census detailed that the commune had a total population of 6,717.

 Between March 15 and 16, 2021, Islamic State in the Greater Sahara fighters clashed with Malian and French troops over control of a Malian military base, with ISGS jihadists overrunning the coalition and taking over the town.

+On April 27, 2026, Jama'at Nusrat al-Islam wal-Muslimin (JNIM) captured the town during the 2026 Mali Offensives.